python/cpython/Doc/library/resource.rst

 .. data:: RLIMIT_FSIZE

    The maximum size of a file which the process may create.
-This only affects the stack of the main thread in a multi-threaded process.

 .. data:: RLIMIT_DATA